Code-Institute-Submissions/ci-milestone-project1/README.md

 - Mobile
   - Tap on the cat icon and verify that the details of Maxx Cafe appears
   - Tap on zoom in/out button and verify that the map is zoomed in/out accordingly
   - Try to zoom in/out with two fingers and verify that the map is zoomed in/out accordingly

+4. Social media icons at the footer:
+  - Click on each social media icon and verify that the hover feature is active and the colour of each icon will change
+  - Click on each social media icon and verify that each icon opens the link of the social media page in a new tab using ```target="_blank"```

 ### Browsers and devices